Rookout/docs/docs/reference-home.md

 ### A word about Agents

 In some cases, you may choose to set up local Agents to orchestrate local data collection and provide ETL functionality.
-You can read more about this option in our [Agents overview](agent.md) page.